Audrey P. Beck

 Audrey Phillips Beck (August 6, 1931 – March 11, 1983) was an American politician and educator.

 Born in Brooklyn, New York, Beck moved with her family to Norwalk, Connecticut, where she grew up.
 Beck received her bachelor's and master's degree from University of Connecticut.
 From 1961 to 1967, Beck taught economics at the University of Connecticut.
 She was also visiting professor at Rutgers University.
 In 1967, Beck worked as an economist for the Windham Regional Planning Commission.
 From 1967 to 1975, Beck served in the Connecticut House of Representatives.
-She then served in the Connecticut State Senate from 1975 until her death in 1983.
-Beck lived in Storrs, Connecticut, and was a consultant for the insurance business Cigna Corporation.
-Beck committed suicide, by slashing her wrists, in a wooded area in Willington, Connecticut.
+When in the CT House, she was one of sixteen women legislators (of a body of 177) and together with her friend and colleague Nancy Griswold, originated legislation providing improved equality for women in the legislature and in the work place.
+She began a 16 year quest to introduce a state income tax in Connecticut, which was quite controversial, and did not pass the legislature during her years.
+She believed strongly in what she called "fiscal responsibility," towards which she argued that the existing and quite high state sales tax was a regressive tax, putting a significantly higher proportional burden on lower income citizens.